 Apple Cinnamon Muffins are made with brown butter and topped with caramelized walnuts!
-They have a secret filling which makes them extra moist and delicious.
+They have a secret filling that makes them extra moist and delicious.

 I feel like fall is here.
 It has been raining since Saturday and it’s under 60°F which feels so nice after the heat we had in the last weeks.
 And what better way to start a chilly fall day than with these delicious Apple Cinnamon Muffins for breakfast!

 These are not normal Apple Cinnamon Muffins – they are one of the BEST muffins to come out of my oven!
-Topped with apple rings which are my favorite healthy snack AND caramelized nuts which already have a special place in my heart because they’re the best topping for everything (If you haven’t tried my Banana Nut Maple Muffins or my Banana Bread with Maple-Walnut Topping you need to make them asap, they’re also topped with caramelized nuts).
+Topped with apple rings which are my favorite healthy snack AND caramelized nuts which already have a special place in my heart because they’re the best topping for everything (If you haven’t tried my Banana Nut Muffins or my moist Banana Nut Bread you need to make them asap, they’re also topped with caramelized nuts).

 Brown Butter might be one of the most underused ingredients in my opinion.
 But it’s so easy to make!
 You need under 5 minutes to make a batch of delicious brown butter which will pack extraordinary flavor into everything you make with it.

-It’s a perfect companion for all those fall delights like pumpkin or apples.
-Brown butter has a nutty, caramel-like flavor which pairs perfectly with sweet treats but is also great for savory dishes like gnocchi.
+It’s a perfect companion for all those fall delights like pumpkins or apples.
+Brown butter has a nutty, caramel-like flavor that pairs perfectly with sweet treats but is also great for savory dishes like gnocchi.
 Last year when we went to the Oktoberfest I had spinach pretzel dumplings tossed in brown butter for lunch.
-So simple but one of the most delicious things I have ever eaten.
-I definitely need to recreate this dish!
+It’s so simple but one of the most delicious things I have ever eaten.
+I need to recreate this dish!

 But back to these yummy apple muffins!